 Can I make a claim?

-If you intent to make a personal injury compensation claim you may want to act immediately, especially if the accident was very minor and it is possible for you to recover and forget details about it.
+If you intend to make a personal injury compensation claim you may want to act immediately, especially if the accident was very minor and it is possible for you to recover and forget details about it.
 There is a time limit on claims such as these of three years from the date of the accident or a child’s 18th birthday, meaning that if you claim more than 3 years after the date of the accident or three years after a child’s 18th birthday (i.e. when the adult child is 21) it’s highly unlikely you can pursue your case unless there are special reasons why you did not proceed.